Texas Success Initiative (TSI)

 Advising – College Preparatory Studies

 Advising on college preparatory education and degree or certificate program options is always available to students at San Jacinto College.
 At certain times advising is required.
-Entering students who are not exempt, and who have not met TSI testing requirements, must see an educational planner/counselor or enrollment advisor to determine if they must take an assessment test and to obtain a Testing Referral Form.
+Entering students who are not exempt, and who have not met TSI testing requirements, must see an educational planner/counselor or admission advisor to determine if they must take an assessment test and to obtain a Testing Referral Form.

 Meeting the Requirements of the Texas Success Initiative